andrew/ultimate-awesome/README.md

 - [awesome-solarpunk](https://github.com/Julian-1-2-3-4-5/awesome-solarpunk) - Ideas, tools, media and more to build and imagine a better and hopeful, but realistic: solarpunk future.
 - [awesome-pdf](https://github.com/karllhughes/awesome-pdf) - A collection of high-quality libraries, links, and resources for developers working with PDFs 🕶.
 - [awesome-tezos](https://github.com/kevinelliott/awesome-tezos) - A curated list of awesome things in the Tezos blockchain ecosystem! 🥳🤓🥳🤓🥳🤑.
+- [awesome-creatures](https://github.com/KeyboardInterrupt/awesome-creatures) - A List of Awesome Creatures Sites and Resources!.
 - [Android-Resource](https://github.com/Kingbond470/Android-Resource) - To Speed Up Your App Development.
 - [awesome-conan](https://github.com/kkimmy/awesome-conan) - A curated list of resources for Conan.
 - [awesome-image-matting](https://github.com/kshitijagrwl/awesome-image-matting) - A curated list of research and resources for image matting.